codemagic-ci-cd/codemagic-docs/content/yaml-basic-configuration/yaml-getting-started.md

 There are example scripts available for building a [Flutter application](./building-a-flutter-app/), [React Native application](./building-a-react-native-app/), [native Android application](./building-a-native-android-app/) or a [native iOS application](./building-a-native-ios-app/).

-To run scripts before the repository cloning step, the following syntax needs to be applied:
+By default, scripts are run after your app sources are fetched and the repository is cloned.
+To run scripts before the repository cloning step, use the pre_clone_scripts step:

 {{< highlight yaml "style=paraiso-dark">}}
 workflows: